Frequently Asked Questions

 Which works better for weight loss – Retatrutide or Tirzepatide?

-Clinical trials show Retatrutide achieves 28.7% weight loss at 68 weeks (TRIUMPH-4 data), while Tirzepatide produces 22.5% weight loss at 72 weeks (SURMOUNT-1).
+Clinical trials show Retatrutide achieves 28.7% weight loss at 68 weeks (TRIUMPH-4), while Tirzepatide produces 22.5% weight loss at 72 weeks (SURMOUNT-1).
 Retatrutide's triple-hormone mechanism provides approximately 6 percentage points more weight loss, making it the most effective obesity medication to date.

 Be the First to Know When Retatrutide Launches